 After all, the entire global population's well-being, happiness – and even its survival – may require greater cooperation among the people of the world to ensure the planet is fit to live on for centuries to come.
-Essentially, the SDGs try to offer a blueprint as to how all countries should regulate their citizens and organisations in order to do the best by the planet and its people.
+Essentially, the sustainable development goals try to offer a blueprint as to how all countries should regulate their citizens and organizations in order to do the best by the planet and its people.

-Doctor's orders: good health and well-being is an SDG
+Doctor's orders: good health and well-being is another goal

 Ultimately, the 17 sustainable development goals were developed in order to try and create a better future and more sustained happiness.
 As such, the proposals started to be acted upon by as early as 2016.

-In just about every country of the world, individuals, educational institutions, governments, local authorities and non-governmental organisations have been taking on all kinds of work on the SDGs that are relevant to them.
+In just about every country of the world, individuals, educational institutions, governments, local authorities and non-governmental organisations have been taking on all kinds of work on the sustainable development goals that are relevant to them.
 As you might expect, the greatest responsibility for action plans resides with national governments.
-The governments of each country must translate the SDGs into a legislative framework which all businesses and individual citizens need to comply with.
+The governments of each country must translate the goals into a legislative framework which all businesses and individual citizens need to comply with.

 Furthermore, a national plan of action must be developed with establishes targets against any budgetary considerations.
-Part of the 17th SDG is to promote international action and this can be seen in the way that richer countries are encouraged to seek out partners.
+Part of the final sustainable development goal is to promote international action, and this can be seen in the way that richer countries are encouraged to seek out partners.
 This is because it was thought from the outset that poorer countries would need the support of more affluent nations in order meet all of their commitments under the programme.

 “The entire global population's well-being, happiness – and even its survival – may require greater cooperation among the people of the world to ensure the planet is fit to live on for centuries to come.”